SomeoneInParticular/rest_meets_djongo/README.md

 </li></ol>

 ## Requirements:
-(Earlier version testing is currently being testing; these are just the confirmed functional versions)
+(Earlier version testing is currently underway; these are just the confirmed functional versions)

 1. Python 3.6 or higher